Table of Contents

 To be functionally eligible for AWC, a person must require the level of care that a nursing home or intermediate care facility provides, and without these services, the individual would need to reside in one of these facilities.
 A state caseworker conducts the Personal Care Assessments during the application process.
 Separately, state staff evaluate whether the applicant shows the level of impairment necessary for long-term care.

-A single applicant can possess assets valued up to $2,000, and married couples can have assets up to $3,000.
+A single applicant can possess assets valued up to $2,000, and married couples, with both spouses applying for Medicaid benefits, can have assets up to $4,000.
 Unlike income, assets of married couples are considered jointly owned.
-However, certain assets are considered exempt (non-countable), and include the value of their home, given the applicant, or their spouse, lives in the home, or intends to return to the home, and the home is valued under $572,000.
+(Learn more about joint assets and Medicaid.)
+However, certain assets are considered exempt (non-countable), and include the value of their home, given the applicant, or their spouse, lives in the home, or intends to return to the home, and the home is valued under $585,000.
 Other exempt (non-countable) assets include household belongings, personal items, one auto, and funeral contracts.
-Under certain circumstances, an applicant’s healthy (non-applicant) spouse can retain up to $123,600 in their accounts.
+Under certain circumstances, an applicant’s healthy (non-applicant) spouse can retain up to $126,420 in their accounts.

 If an applicant under the age of 65 possesses assets or income higher than the limit, there may be several helpful options, such as setting up different trusts.
 There is professional assistance available to help families plan for Medicaid eligibility and guide them on protecting financial resources and property for the non-applicant spouse.
 Read more.